1.1 What these terms cover. These are the terms and conditions on which we supply our products to you, whether these are services or digital content.

 2.4 “Writing” includes emails.
 When we use the words “writing” or “written” in these terms, this includes emails.

 3.1 How we will enter into a contract with you.
 A contract will come into existence between us and you when either:

 - You place an order through our website, and we confirm your order by email;

 - You sign and return a contract that we send to you for signature; or

 - You confirm in writing that you approve a proposal submitted to you by us.

 3.2 If we cannot accept your order.
 If we are unable to accept your order, we will inform you of this and will not charge you for the product.
 This might be because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the product, or because we are unable to meet a delivery date you have specified.

 4.1 We provide a range of products.
 Our products consist of:

 - Services.
 These include coaching, mentoring, training, speaking, facilitating, panel discussions, training courses, workshops, round table discussions, along with any other services provided by us to you.

-- Access to digital content.
-This may include access to online training courses and materials, online webinars, videos, and any other content provided via our website.
+- Digital content.
+This may include online training courses and materials, online webinars, videos, and any other contents provided via our website.